-- Furthering the objects of the company as set out in Regulation 3 of the Articles, and within the context of the power to deliver high-quality education: - ensuring the establishment of a self-critical, cohesive academic community that has a commitment to quality assurance supported by effective quality and enhancement systems - ensuring staff are supported to engage in high-quality research - actively promoting and applying equality, diversity and inclusion throughout the company, and promoting an inclusive teaching and learning environment - ensuring respect for the principle of academic freedom subject to compliance with the company's equality, diversity and inclusion policies and procedures, and subject to compliance with any legislative or regulatory requirements - ensuring respect for the principle of freedom of speech for all students enrolled on a course delivered by the company, members of the Bloomsbury Institute Student Guild, staff employed by the company, external speakers, the directors and the shareholders, subject to compliance with the company's equality, diversity and inclusion policies and procedures, and subject to compliance with any legislative or regulatory requirements - ensuring the provision of a high-quality student experience - Establishing committees with appropriate membership to advise and assist the Academic Committee in carrying out its responsibilities, considering reports from these committees and through these reports monitoring and evaluating the work they undertake - Ratifying, by majority decision, any changes made to the entrenched provisions of the Articles of Association as specified in Regulation 149 of the Articles, and/or the academic governance arrangements set out within Section 3 of the Corporate and Academic Governance Framework by the Board of Directors - Recommending to the Board of Directors changes to the entrenched provisions of the Articles of Association as specified in Regulation 149 of the Articles, and/or the academic governance arrangements set out within Section 3 of the Corporate and Academic Governance Framework - Ensuring the effective setting and maintaining of academic standards and the assuring and enhancing of academic quality - Ensuring the Expectations of the Quality Assurance Agency (QAA) UK Quality Code for Higher Education are met - Ensuring compliance with the Office for Students Regulatory Framework, Notices and Advice, including the General Conditions of Registration and any Specific Conditions of Registration - Making all decisions related to academic awards [this is an irrevocable right which cannot be compromised by the Board of Directors or the shareholders] - Providing an assurance to the Board of Directors that academic governance is robust and effective, through, inter alia, the presentation (at a joint meeting of the Board of Directors and the Academic Committee) of an Annual Quality Report that shall include, a quality compliance statement, a commentary on the academic Key Performance Indicators (KPIs) and how academic risks are being managed, a commentary on any existing partnerships or collaborations, and a statement on compliance with the Ethics Policy
+- Furthering the objects of the company as set out in Regulation 3 of the Articles - The establishment, maintenance and implementation of academic regulations, policies and procedures which relate to the setting and maintaining of academic standards and the assuring and enhancing of academic quality - Ensuring the effective setting and maintaining of academic standards and the assuring and enhancing of academic quality - Making all decisions related to academic awards [this is an irrevocable right which cannot be compromised by the Board of Directors or the shareholders] - Advising the shareholders, Board of Directors, the Strategic Leadership Team (SLT), Senior Management Team (SMT) and the Quality Assurance and Enhancement Committee (QAEC) accordingly.
+In exercising this responsibility, the Academic Committee has regard to relevant external academic and professional standards, regulatory and legal requirements and to the expectations of our students, awarding bodies, Professional, Statutory and Regulatory Bodies (PSRBs), and other external stakeholders - Establishing committees with appropriate membership to advise and assist the Academic Committee in carrying out its responsibilities, considering reports from these committees and through these reports monitoring and evaluating the work they undertake - Ratifying, by majority decision, any changes made to the entrenched provisions of the Articles of Association as specified in Regulation 149 of the Articles, and/or the academic governance arrangements set out within Section 3 of the Corporate and Academic Governance Framework by the Board of Directors

-- Advising on the development of our academic portfolio and academic partnerships - With regards to the Annual Planning Cycle: - o Receiving the Annual Planning Cycle [for information] - o Receiving the Internal and External Intelligence Report (IEIR) [for information] - Acting upon a recommendation of the SLT, recommending to the Board of Directors the approval of the Academic Goals set out in the Strategic Framework (normally at a joint meeting of the Board of Directors and the Academic Committee) - Monitoring progress in implementation of the Academic Goals set out in the Strategic Framework - Recommending to the Board of Directors the approval of academic Key Performance Indicators (KPIs) - Monitoring, reviewing and interrogating academic KPIs, using the academic KPIs as an indicator of whether a risk might materialise or has realised, and taking any necessary actions - Approving and monitoring our academic regulations, policies and procedures which relate to the setting and maintaining of academic standards and the quality assurance and enhancement of our academic provision, ensuring such are robust and appropriate - Acting upon a recommendation of the QAEC, approval of the following: - Admissions Policy - Assessment Procedures: Validated Degrees - Course Approval, Withdrawal and Suspension Procedures - Curriculum Modification Procedures - Engagement Policy - Feedback Policy and Guidelines - o In-Bloom Appeals Procedure - Managed Observation of Teaching Scheme - Peer Observation of Teaching Scheme - Research Ethics Code of Practice - Research Strategy - Student Complaints Policy and Procedures - Student Disciplinary Policy and Procedures - Withdrawal, Study Break, and Deferral Policy
+- Proposing to the Board of Directors changes to the entrenched provisions of the Articles of Association as specified in Regulation 149 of the Articles, and/or the academic governance arrangements set out within Section 3 of the Corporate and Academic Governance Framework - Ensuring the Expectations of the UK Quality Code for Higher Education are met - Providing assurance to the Board of Directors regarding compliance with external regulatory requirements relating to quality and standards - Providing assurance to the Board of Directors that academic governance is robust and effective and that academic quality and standards are secure, through the annual cycle of Academic Assurance Reports to the Board, and related mechanisms - Advising on the development of our academic portfolio and academic partnerships - Recommending to the Board of Directors the approval of academic Key Performance Indicators (KPIs) - With regard to the Annual Planning Cycle: - o Receiving the Annual Planning Cycle [for information] - o Receiving the Internal and External Intelligence Report (IEIR) [for information] - Acting upon a recommendation of the SLT, recommending to the Board of Directors the approval of the Academic Goals set out in the Strategic Framework (normally at a joint meeting of the Board of Directors and the Academic Committee) - Monitoring progress in implementation of the Academic Goals set out in the Strategic Framework - Monitoring KPIs and approving any necessary actions with regards to academic KPIs, acting upon recommendations of the SMT as applicable - Acting upon a recommendation of the QAEC, approval of the following, in accordance with our Course Approval, Withdrawal and Suspension Procedures, and Curriculum Modification Procedures: - New course proposals [academic case] - Major modifications to existing courses - Proposals for the withdrawal and suspension of current courses - Considering reports on the quality and standards of academic courses, including reports that are provided to or received from our awarding bodies (e.g. External Examiner Reports) - Considering all other reports from validating, accrediting, reviewing and other external bodies, including actions taken in response to these reports - Acting upon a recommendation of the QAEC, approval of the following: - o Admissions Policy - Assessment Procedures: Validated Degrees - Course Approval, Withdrawal and Suspension Procedures